-Egg biryani recipe – fragrant basmati rice cooked with aromatic biryani spices, herbs & boiled eggs to yield a delicious one pot egg biryani.
-This is one of the most easiest, delicious and flavorful biryani that you can make at home with very few ingredients.
-It is one of the best to prepare when you are short of time & desire to have a special meal.
-Any raita varieties like onion raita or mint raita with some papads will go well with this.
+Egg biryani recipe – Fragrant basmati rice cooked with aromatic biryani spices, herbs & boiled eggs to yield a delicious one pot egg biryani.
+This post includes instructions to make it in a pressure cooker, pot & Instant pot.
+This is one of the most easiest, delicious and flavorful biryani that you can make at home with very few basic ingredients.
+Most often I make this when I am short of time yet desire to have a special meal.
+Any raita varieties like onion raita or mint raita with some papads go well with this.

 This is not a dum biryani, but tastes great with good flavors and can be prepared in a pot, pressure cooker or an Instant pot.
 Traditionally a biryani is dum cooked after layering partially cooked rice over marinated meat.